Trim, County Meath

 The town is noted for Trim Castle – the largest Norman castle in Ireland.
-One of the two cathedrals of the United Dioceses of Meath and Kildare – St Patrick's cathedral – is located north of the river.
+One of the two cathedrals of the Church of Ireland United Dioceses of Meath and Kildare – St Patrick's cathedral – is located north of the river.
 Trim won the Irish Tidy Towns Competition in 1972, 1984, 2014 and 2022, and was the joint winner with Ballyconnell in 1974.
-Trim was historically the county town of Meath, but this title was passed on in 1898 to the larger, neighbouring, town of Navan.
+Trim was historically the county town of Meath, but this title was passed on in 1898 to the larger, neighbouring town of Navan.

+Etymology

+Trim first appears in the historical record as Áth Truimm in an account of the foundation of a church there in 432 by St. Lommán, the town's patron saint, contained in the Book of Armagh.

+Situated on the River Boyne, Trim gets its name from the Irish Átha Troim meaning 'the ford of the elder trees', indicating that this was an important fording point on the river.
+It is thought that the Watergate Street crossing is the original ford point.

+The Modern Irish name for the town is Baile Átha Troim.

 History

 Early history

 At an early date, a monastery was founded at Trim, which lay within the petty kingdom (tuath) of the Cenél Lóegairi.
 It is traditionally thought to have been founded by St. Patrick and left in the care of its patron saint Lommán, also locally known as Loman, who flourished sometime between the 5th and early 6th centuries.
 When domestic politics endangered the position of Lommán's foundation, the church of Armagh assimilated Lommán into the dossier of St. Patrick, making him a disciple of that saint.
 Attackers burned the church several times in the twelfth century.
-The town was first captured by the English during the Norman invasion of Ireland and a castle was built.
+The English first captured the town during the Norman invasion of Ireland, and a castle was built.
 However, the town was recaptured and the castle burned by a massive Irish army under the command of Ruadhrí Ua Conchobair, King of Ireland.
 Later, it was refounded as an St. Mary's Abbey under Augustinian rule.
 The abbey church was the sanctuary for "Our Lady of Trim", a wooden statue reported to work miracles.
 The statue made Trim a major pilgrimage site from at least 1397.
 During the Reformation the statue was burned and Henry VIII dissolved the abbey.
 The abbey's bell tower, the "Yellow Steeple", is the primary remnant of St. Mary's.

 With the spelling "Áth Truim", the bishopric is today listed by the Catholic Church as a titular see.
 Since it is not mentioned in either of the lists of the reduced number of sees approved by the Synod of Ráth Breasail (1111) and the Synod of Kells (1152), it was one of the monastic establishments that were no longer recognized as seats of bishops after the 12th-century reorganization of the Church in Ireland.
 Its territory was joined to that of Meath Diocese.